KimSB80/Predicting-Longevity-Using-Urban-Greenspace-/README.md

-# Springboard-Capstone-2
+# Predicting Longevity Using Urban Greenspace

-Performed data wrangling, exploratory data analysis, and modeling to predict what factors contribute to longevity (lifespan) in London boroughs.
+This project develops a model to predict longevity using well-being indicators such as access to public greenspace, childhood obesity rates, crime rates, and unemployment.
+I used [Kaggle dataset] (https://www.kaggle.com/datasets/jarxrr/london-ward-wellbeing-scores) focused on the London Boroughs that includes 12 different well-being indicators combined with a second dataset that uses a different metric for urban greenspace.
+I performed data wrangling, exploratory data analysis, and modeling to predict what factors contribute to longevity (lifespan) in London boroughs.